 All accidents and injuries involving students, guests, or employees should be reported to Public Safety as soon as possible.
 Investigative reports at accident scenes are made to help in determining if a situation exists which could pose a threat of injury or illness to others.
 When the institution is aware of a potential hazard, its officials take appropriate steps to provide timely warning to members of the campus community.
 Any criminal activity occurring on campus must be reported to Public Safety.
 All reports are investigated.
 Students and staff, of course, have the option of reporting crime directly to the city police (859-624-4776) or 911 and to request police assistance at any time during an investigation.
-The Berea Police Department is given an electronic copy of campus criminal activity reports.

-Reports of incidents can be made via phone to Public Safety at (859)985-3333, email at public_safety@berea.edu, or through the LiveSafe App, which can be downloaded from the Itunes Store or Google Playstore.
+Reports of incidents can be made via phone to Public Safety at (859)985-3333, email at public\safety@berea.edu, using the emergency callboxes on Campus, or through the LiveSafe App, which can be downloaded from the Itunes Store or Google Playstore.